anshulxyz/anshulxyz.github.io/_posts/2022-07-13-getting-started-seaorm.md

 ---
 layout: post
 title: "Getting Started with SeaORM"
+categories: code
+author: Anshul Chauhan
 description: "A tutorial to get you up-to speed with SeaORM, a relational ORM for Rust"
-categories: guides
-author: Anshul Chauhan
 syntax: True
-tags: rust sqlite
+tags: rust sqlite SeaORM
 ---

-Last updated: 15 July 2022
+Last updated: 29 July 2022
 {:.muted}

 > SeaORM is a relational ORM to help you build web services in Rust with the
 > familiarity of dynamic languages.

-The official docs of SeaORM are on their [official website](https://www.sea-ql.org/SeaORM/docs/index/).
+The official docs of SeaORM are on their [website](https://www.sea-ql.org/SeaORM/docs/index/).

 **This guide assumes that you're using SQLite.** Before we start, make sure you have [libsqlite3](https://www.sqlite.org/index.html) installed for your system.